Sudans Rastas Fear New Crackdown But Vow To Fight On - UrduPoint

 Ahmed said he had been arrested for drug possession in 2017 while performing music in public, and was flogged 20 times.

-Followers of the Rastafari tradition have always been "easy targets" for security forces due to their looks, said Ahmed.
+Followers of the Rastafari tradition have always been "easy targets" for security forces due to their looks, said Ahmed, who was also frisked by security personnel during a Khartoum protest in November and faced charges of "causing public disturbance".